Underwater searches: Searches for lost guideline

 If the line is found, but not the other divers, the diver can tie off their search reel to the guide line as an indicator to other members of the team that they were lost but have found the guide line, and indicate the direction that they intend to proceed along the guideline with a personal directional marker so that others who see it while searching for the lost diver will know whether the diver chose the right direction to exit the cave.
+A compass is usually a reliable indicator of direction in a cave, but only useful if the diver knows the approximate direction they were swimming before losing the line, as some caves have many changes of direction along the passages.

 Lost buddy search

 A diver on an intact guide line is generally not considered lost.
 It is the diver who has lost the guide line who is lost, so the most important consideration for searching for a lost diver is not to lose the guide line.

 This is generally the converse situation to the lost guide line, in that the diver loses contact with their buddy or team but remains in contact with the guide line, so is not themself lost.
 Their first priority is to not get lost or disorientated, and in furtherance of this aim would attach a directional line marker to the guide line indicating the direction to the exit before starting a search.
 The search line can be tied to the directional maker to prevent it from sliding along the line during the search.
 The direction for the search would depend on the layout of that part of the cave, and where the missing diver should have been in the group.
 The search party must consider their own safety first, regarding how much gas they can afford to use in a search, which will depend on the stage of the dive when the diver is noticed to be missing.
 When searching in darkness, the searches should periodically turn off their lights as this will allow them to see the lost diver's light more easily.